Sandra Pointet / Geneva Academy

-Once the courses have been completed, participants have a year to submit a master’s paper.
+Once the courses have been completed, participants have six months to submit a master’s paper.
 They are not required to remain on campus or in Geneva to write their papers.
 A class on research skills helps students to research and write their paper.

 The paper gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.

 We offer scholarships to outstanding students who are unable to secure the funding required to cover tuition fees and/or the cost of living in Geneva.